 shared_preload_libraries.
 That lets it hook into some deep parts of Postgres, swapping out the query planner and executor.
 Here, we load the user-facing side of Citus (such as the functions you’ll soon call):

 psql -p 9700 -c "CREATE EXTENSION citus;" psql -p 9701 -c "CREATE EXTENSION citus;" psql -p 9702 -c "CREATE EXTENSION citus;"

 4. Verify that installation has succeeded

-To verify that the installation has succeeded we check that the coordinator node has picked up the desired worker configuration.
-First start the psql shell on the coordinator node:
+To verify that the installation has succeeded we check that the master node has picked up the desired worker configuration.
+First start the psql shell on the master node:

 psql -p 9700 -c "select * from master_get_active_worker_nodes();"